frostoven/BSC5P-JSON-XYZ/README.md

   style.
 * `bsc5p_names`: Contains additional names for each star.
 * `bsc5p_spectral_extra`: Contains extra spectral information.
-Some of it is derived by this application while others are obtained from acedemic resources.
+Some of it is calculated by this application while others are obtained from acedemic resources.
 * `blackbody`: Contains a table of blackbody temperatures converted to RGB colour.
 This is used internally by this repo's scripts to try dynamically